 Best electric hot hatch 2024: our favourite EV pocket rockets

-► Electric hot hatches do exist
+► Electric hot hatches do exist in 2024

-► These are our favourites
+► These are our favourite pocket rockets

 We’re calling it now: in 2024 the electric hot hatch has arrived.
 Leaps and bounds in battery and motor technology mean there are now several cars that we’d class as hot hatchbacks on the EV market.
 That’s right, after countless reveals of electric SUVs, SUV fastbacks and mid-sized crossovers, manufacturers are starting to make compact electric cars that are both quick and engaging to drive.